 He's only three years old.
 I wonder if he will miss this place.

 We took one last walk out into the openly wooded area that runs for a half mile behind this new development, back to a little pond where he first learned to swim.
-Tonight, I stood at the crest of the rise of sand and dirt that made up the lip of this water filled bowl.
-Man made or nature made; it was hard to tell, for the perfect shape of the pond.
-But given the location, it was probably man made.
-The moon cleaved the pale waste that was sky, the sun having left like low tide, leaving this place in the shadow, just the form of a red haired woman and the dark grieving of earth.
+Tonight, I stood at the crest of the rise of sand and dirt that made up the lip of this water-filled bowl.
+Man-made or nature made; it was hard to tell, for the perfect shape of the pond.
+But given the location, it was probably man-made.
+The moon cleaved the pale waste that was the sky, the sun having left like low tide, leaving this place in the shadow, just the form of a red-haired woman and the dark grieving of the earth.

 I looked down and saw it, the pale abandoned nest of a Canadian goose; the goslings long having been hatched if the eggs survived both rising waters and predators.
 I pictured the water moving, like slow waves, but it was as still as I. We both seemingly waited for something, an act of fate, of destiny, the irrevocable sentence of time that's passed or perhaps, an invitation.